CHAPTER 54 BWV 191 Gloria in excelsis Deo

 For Christmas Day.

 There is little point in spending much time on the analysis of this work except to place it in context.
-It is the only Latin cantata written, or at least surviving by Bach and, apart from its clear designation for Christmas Day, no one knows when or where it was performed.
-Its three movements are adapted from the Gloria of the Bm Mass and those wishing to explore the historical details, in as much as they are known, should read John Butt’s concise but informative and readable book Bach: Mass in B Minor (see bibliography).
+It is the only Latin cantata written, or at least surviving by Bach and, apart from its clear designation for Christmas Day, it is not known when or where it was performed.
+Its three movements are adaptions of movements more widely performed as the Gloria of the Bm Mass and those wishing to explore the historical details, in as much as they are known, should read John Butt′s concise but informative and readable book Bach: Mass in B Minor (see bibliography).

 It is well known that Bach, after experiencing some difficulties in his employment around 1730, began looking around for the possibilities of other positions.
 In 1733 he petitioned the Elector of Saxony for a court title, submitting parts for the Kyrie and Gloria of the Great Mass.
 (Existing documents and such details as are known are set out in Butt′s book and the New Bach Reader).
 Where and when they may have been performed remains a matter of great speculation.